GeekBrucy/mySnippets/AWS/Certificates/Notes/26_other_services/26_other_services.md

   - Leverage the documentation
 - Supports (almost) all AWS resources:
   - Everything we’ll see in this course is supported
-  - You can use “custom resources” for resources that are not supported
+  - You can use "custom resources" for resources that are not supported

 ## CloudFormation – Service Role